 The Army, NASA, and any busy family have one thing in common: they all need a central command station.
 Whether you’re moving troops, putting a man on the moon, or just trying to get three kids to three different activities on time, it takes planning….and a dedicated space to do that planning.
-Quite a few moms have organization at the top of their to-do lists, and creating a household command center is one way to do that.
-I’ve loved having the calendar I made for my family in a place where we can all see it and use it.
-Whether you have a whole room, a small wall, or just a spot on a bookshelf at your disposal, I’ve found five great ways that you can create your own family central command station–on a budget–with easy-to-find supplies.
+So let’s see how to organize a family Mc command center.

 1. Command Station in a Binder

 If space is an issue at your house, then Abby’s FREE printable planner is a smart solution to keeping your command station compact.

 2. Magnetic Command Station

 Landee See, Landee Do solves the problem of school newsletters and birthday invitations falling off the refrigerator door every time you reach for the milk.

 3. Abacus Wall Calendar Station

 Inspired by a vintage abacus, she created a perpetual calendar with plenty of space alongside for to-do lists, chore charts, and even backpacks.

 4. Command Center with Bags

-At The Yellow Cape Cod, everyone knows where to find the things they need for the day ahead, thanks to the personalized canvas totes that hang by their command station.
+At The Yellow Cape Cod, everyone knows where to find the things they need for the day ahead.
+That is thanks to the personalized canvas totes that hang by their command station.

 5. Furnished Command Central

 There was enough room for Brook to add this pretty dresser to her family’s planning zone.
 (A $30 Goodwill find!)

 Is organization on your to-do list?
 What will you tackle first?